 Unique to each Cloudflare user and used only for authentication.
 API keys do not authorize access to accounts or zones.

-To create and configure GraphQL Analytics API tokens, see Configure an Analytics API token.
+To create and configure GraphQL Analytics API tokens, refer to Configure an Analytics API token.

-To find and retrieve API keys, as well as edit HTTP headers for authentication in GraphiQL, see Authenticate with a Cloudflare API key.
+To find and retrieve API keys, as well as edit HTTP headers for authentication in GraphiQL, refer to Authenticate with a Cloudflare API key.